LouisaEco/rn-assignment3-11256293/README.md

 The `Categories` component renders a horizontal list of task categories using `FlatList`.
 Each category displays an image, title, and a description.

 ### 4. **Ongoing tasks**
+The OngoingTask component displays a vertical list of ongoing tasks, each represented as a card with the task's title.

 ### 5. **Searchbar**
+The SearchBar component provides a user-friendly input field with a search icon, allowing users to enter search queries.

 ## Screenshots
 ![1](https://github.com/LouisaEco/rn-assignment3-11256293/assets/147488916/22f6448c-8650-4443-9b36-2ab90216de49)
 ![2](https://github.com/LouisaEco/rn-assignment3-11256293/assets/147488916/14242891-6dfa-4772-8ee0-4ca23718f025)
 ![3](https://github.com/LouisaEco/rn-assignment3-11256293/assets/147488916/b665a08f-d87b-47f1-a985-25cc7ab791aa)
 ![5](https://github.com/LouisaEco/rn-assignment3-11256293/assets/147488916/e7a3e396-5c3d-44d3-a389-390040513b7c)